delia0204/FuncNet/README.md

 # FuncNet
-binary association analysis based on the
+binary association analysis based on the knowledge base, which recognize those duplicated or known parts of binary compiled from various platforms.

 ## dataset:
     1.extend dataset from Gemimi